ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 - `prev` represents the previous sampler result and allows reading response data and status.

 They support logic that depends on request and response information.

+---

+## 12. Handling Dynamic Responses

+Dynamic values often appear in real applications, especially in flows that involve authentication, session handling, or server-generated tokens.
+These values change with every request, so they cannot be hardcoded.
+JMeter needs a way to extract these values from earlier responses and reuse them in later requests.
+This process is known as correlation.

+### End-to-End Flow Example: Flight Reservation

+In the flight reservation workflow, several requests depend on data returned from earlier steps.
+One common example is the **userSession** value returned before the login call.
+If this value is not captured and passed correctly, the login request will fail.

+### Identifying Dynamic Values

+When a request fails or behaves unexpectedly, inspect the response of the previous sampler.
+Look for items such as:

+- Session IDs
+- Tokens
+- Request IDs
+- Hidden form fields
+- Dynamic query parameters

+If the application regenerates these for every new session, they must be correlated.

+### Using a Regular Expression Extractor for Correlation

+Once a dynamic value is identified, extract it using a **Regular Expression Extractor**.
+This allows JMeter to store the captured value as a variable and pass it into later samplers.

+### Example: Capturing `userSession`

+In the flight reservation example, login fails because `userSession` is generated in a request made *before* the login call.

+**Fix:**
+1. Open the sampler that returns the session in its response.
+2. Add a **Regular Expression Extractor**.
+3. Configure it to capture the `userSession` value.
+4. Store it in a variable, such as `${userSession}`.
+5. Replace the hardcoded session in the login request with this variable.

+This ensures the correct session value is passed each time, allowing login to succeed with the fresh dynamic value.

+### Summary

+Correlation is essential in performance testing for any application that generates dynamic data.
+Proper extraction and variable handling ensure that the test flow behaves like a real user session and avoids invalid session errors.